AI Security Signal Brief — 2026-03-25

 Key takeaways:

-Original source: https://www.rapid7.com/blog/post/tr-new-whitepaper-exploiting-cellular-based-iot-devices
+Original source: https://techcommunity.microsoft.com/blog/microsoft-security-blog/governing-ai-agent-behavior-aligning-user-developer-role-and-organizational-inte/4503551

 Signal criticality: High